gregmsanderson/fly-hello-laravel/README.md

 APP_URL = "https://fly-hello-laravel.fly.dev"
 ```

-2. `fly launch` _but_ when it says do you want to deploy, say _No_.
+2. Run `fly launch` _but_ when it says do you want to deploy, say _No_.
 Why?
 Because in production you need to set a secret **APP_KEY**.
 Without setting that, the app will return an error:

 > No application encryption key has been specified. "exception":"[object] (Illuminate\\Encryption\\MissingAppKeyException"

-3. `fly secrets set APP_KEY=the-value-from-your-env-file`
+3. Run `fly secrets set APP_KEY=the-value-from-your-env-file`
-4. `fly deploy`
+4. Run `fly deploy`

 You should be able to visit `https://your-app-name.fly.dev` and see the home page.

-## Build, deploy and run any Laravel application
+## Build, deploy and run a Laravel application on Fly

 In this guide we'll learn how to package a Laravel application into an image that's ready to deploy to Fly's global application platform.

-This is slightly more complicated than it is for other runtimes (such as Node.js) since PHP does not include a web server.
+This is _slightly_ more complicated than it is for other runtimes since PHP does not include a web server.
 We need to add one.
 Here we use nginx.

 ### Create a new application